-The Law Center requires that the following courses be scheduled and completed during the first year: first semester-Contracts, Torts, Legal Traditions and Systems of the Western World: Louisiana's Experience, Basic Civil Procedure I, Criminal Law, and Legal Research and Writing I; second semester-Obligations, Civil Law Property, Constitutional Law I, Basic Civil Procedure II, Administration of Criminal Justice I, and Legal Research and Writing II.
+The Law Center requires that the following courses be scheduled and completed during the first year: first semester- Contracts, Torts, Legal Traditions and Systems of the Western World: Louisiana's Experience, Basic Civil Procedure I, Criminal Law, and Legal Research and Writing I; second semester- Obligations, Civil Law Property, Constitutional Law I, Basic Civil Procedure II, Administration of Criminal Justice I, and Legal Research and Writing II.

 Students who have successfully completed their first two semesters of work in the Law Center may register for summer school, and may take up to a maximum of nine hours credit.
-The total number of summer school credits that can be applied to the J.D. degree or to the J.D./B.C.L. dual degree is 16.
+The total number of summer school credits that can be applied to the J.D. degree or to the J.D./B.C.L. joint degree is 16.

 The maximum course load for upperclass students is 15 hours per semester.
 With prior approval of the Vice Chancellor, a student may be allowed to take up to 16 hours.
-Petition forms to that effect are available in the Office of Admissions and Student Records, 102 Law Center.
-The petition must include the following: (a) the specific reason(s) why a 16-hour course load is necessary; (b) overall grade-point average and GPA from the preceding semester; and (c) number of hours taken each regular semester since the end of the freshman year.
+Petition forms are available in the Office of Admissions and Student Records.
+The petition must state the specific reason(s) why a 16-hour course load is necessary.